Learning non-Markovian Decision-Making from State-only Sequences: More results on Curve Planning

 \section{More results on Curve Planning}

 The energy function is parameterized by a small MLP with one hidden layer and $4*L$ hidden neurons, where $L$ is the context length.
 In short-run Langevin dynamics, the number of samples, the number of sampling steps, and the stepsize are 4, 20 and 1 respectively.
 We use Adam optimizer with a learning rate 1e-4 and batch size 64.
 Here we present the complete result in~\cref{fig:curve_supp} with different training steps under context length 1 2 4 6, the acceptance rate and residual error of the testing trajectories, as well as the behavior cloning results.
-We can see that even with sufficient context, BC performs worse than \ac{lanmdp}, probably due to EBM's strong expressivity and multi-modality.
+We can see that even with sufficient context, BC performs worse than \ac{lanmdp}.
 Also, from the result of context length 6 we can see that excessive expressivity does not impair performance, it just requires more training.